silentoplayz/BattleBit-NoReekoil.ahk/README.md

 - **Recoil Control:** The script helps mitigate weapon recoil by adjusting mouse movements in real-time.
 - **Fire Rate Control:** Modify the delay between shots to optimize firing rate and accuracy.
-- **Configuration Settings:** Customize the script's behavior to suit your playstyle and preferences.
+- **Configuration Settings:** Customize the script's behavior to suit your target window and other preferences.
-- **First Shot Compensation:** Apply special adjustments to the first shot to enhance accuracy.
+- **First Shot Compensation:** Apply pixelX and PixelY adjustments to the first shot to compensate for first-shot recoil.
-- **Dynamic Script Naming:** The script generates unique names based on the game and settings for better organization.
+- **Dynamic Script Naming:** The script generates unique names if the .ahk script is compiled as an .exe for a poor-man's attempt at masking the process name and whatnot.

 ## Prerequisites